jcrben/heart-sms-android/README.md

 feature you are suggesting is not something that I want to officially support in the app, that does not mean it can't and shouldn't be included!
 If you find use out of it, chances are someone else will, as well.

-Within Pulse, I have made an "Open Source Experiments" settings page.
+Within Heart, there is an "Open Source Experiments" settings page.
 There are disclaimers at the top that these preferences come as contributions from the community, without official support.
 This would be a great place to put any "tweak" options that you wish to include.

 ## License

+The original Pulse app was created by Luke Klinker and was licensed under `Apache 2.0`.
+The copyright statement below is retained even though Luke has sold Pulse and is not involved with Heart:

+---

     Copyright (C) 2020 Luke Klinker